Scene Prior Filtering for Depth Super-Resolution: Introduction

 \section{Introduction}

-Advances in sensor technology have led to the extensive application of depth cues in various fields, such as autonomous driving~\cite{zhang2019pattern,caesar2020nuscenes,yan2022rignet,yan2023distortion,zhang2023lite}, 3D reconstruction~\cite{im2018accurate,song2020channel,yang2022codon,yuan2023structure,yan2023desnet}, and virtual reality~\cite{li2020unsupervised,yuan2023recurrent,sun2021learning,zhou2023memory,wang2023sgnet}.
+Advances in sensor technology have led to the extensive application of depth cues in various fields, such as autonomous driving \cite{yan2023distortion,sun2021learning,qiao2024rgb}, 3D reconstruction \cite{song2020channel,yang2022codon,yan2023desnet}, and virtual reality \cite{yuan2023recurrent,zhou2023memory}.
 However, depth measurements are typically low resolution (LR) due to sensor limitations and the complexity of imaging environments.
-Recently, a number of guided image filtering approaches~\cite{li2019joint,kim2021deformable,zhong2023deep, dong2022learning,wang2023joint} are proposed to facilitate depth map super-resolution (DSR).
+Recently, a number of guided image filtering approaches \cite{pan2019spatially,li2019joint,kim2021deformable,zhong2023deep} have been proposed to facilitate depth super-resolution (DSR).
 Nevertheless, the filter kernels, which are constructed directly from RGB images, often suffer from significant texture interference, and the clarity near edges is typically compromised.
-For instance, as shown in Fig.~\ref{fig:FilterKernel}(e) and (f) (yellow boxes), the filter kernels of DKN~\cite{kim2021deformable} and DAGF~\cite{zhong2023deep} contain a substantial amount of textures.
-Fig.~\ref{fig:FilterKernel}(i) shows that these two kernels display too many abrupt changes, while the ground truth depth is considerably smoother.
-These observations show that the texture interference is not conducive to depth recovery.
-Moreover, within the white boxes, the edges and their neighboring pixels show a high degree of similarity, leading to an insufficient contrast.
+For instance, as depicted in Fig.~\ref{fig:FilterKernel}(e) and (f) (yellow boxes), the filter kernels of DKN \cite{kim2021deformable} and DAGF \cite{zhong2023deep} contain a substantial amount of textures.
+Fig. \ref{fig:FilterKernel}(i) shows that these two kernels display too many abrupt changes, while the ground-truth depth is considerably smoother.
+These observations demonstrate that the texture interference is not conducive to depth recovery.
+Moreover, within the white boxes, the edges and their neighboring pixels show high similarity, leading to an insufficient contrast.

 Compared to the RGB input, Fig.~\ref{fig:FilterKernel}(b) indicates that the surface normal is largely devoid of texture interference.
 On the other hand, Fig.~\ref{fig:FilterKernel}(c) shows that the semantic map displays clear edges between different categories.
-These inherent characteristics are highly advantageous for constructing filter kernels with less texture interference and more distinct edges.
+These inherent characteristics are highly advantageous for constructing filter kernels with less interference and more distinct edges.